What is RPA and How Does it Work?

 Banking was one of the first industries to embrace the adoption of automation.
 Nowadays, a lot of large banks use RPA to automate such operations as anti-money laundering, customer inquiry processing, and account opening and KYC research (“Know Your Customer”).
 A large number of tedious rule-based tasks in these processes allow seeing the value from automating them fast.

-Other applications of RPA in banking include reconciliations, report generation and various processes in regulatory compliance.
+Other applications of RPA in banking and financial services include reconciliations, report generation and various processes in regulatory compliance.

 Insurance is another industry that has a lot of repetitive processes that are well suited for automation.
 Although it is lagging behind banking in adopting RPA (or automation in general), several use cases are already successfully automated in insurance.
 They include various claims processing operations, policy management, underwriting, processes, regulatory compliance, and more.